pingcap/docs/dev/how-to/monitor/tidb-in-kubernetes.md

 For monitoring Kubernetes components, you can refer to the solutions provided in the [Kubernetes official documentation](https://kubernetes.io/docs/tasks/debug-application-cluster/resource-usage-monitoring/) or use other Kubernetes-compatible monitoring systems.

-Some cloud service providers may provide their own solutions for monitoring Kubernetes components, and some specialized performance monitoring service providers have their own Kubernetes integration solutions to choose from.
+Some cloud service providers may provide their own solutions for monitoring Kubernetes components, and some specialized performance monitoring service providers have their own Kubernetes integration solutions that you can choose from.

 TiDB Operator is actually a container running in Kubernetes.
 For this reason, you can monitor TiDB Operator by choosing any monitoring system that can monitor the status and resources of a Kubernetes container without deploying additional monitoring components.